ShyBlade/Salt-Cloud-manual-/My tutorials/Salt cloud explained.md

 Since Salt Cloud is designed to be an automated system, most configuration is done using the following YAML configuration files.

+## installing Salt-Cloud software

+Pre-requisites:

+- 1 host with salt-master software

+   for managing puproses it is better to install salt-master on the salt-master you can install Salt-Cloud on ubuntu with the following commands:

+       sudo add-apt-repository ppa:saltstack/salt
+       sudo apt-get update
+       sudo apt-get install salt-cloud